THE KHADI MARCH: JUST FIVE METERS (2016)

 Gurujee Narayana is a management guru.
 An exponent on Bhagwat Gita, Upanishads and Vedic literature.
 He is a mentor to many chief executives and is a yogic volunteer, serving rural and urban India.

-This exhibition is in part supported by Khadi & Village Industries Commission and YES Institute
+This exhibition is in part supported by Indira Gandhi National Centre for Arts, New Delhi; National Gallery of Modern Art, Bangalore; Khadi & Village Industries Commission, YES Institute of culture, New Delhi